naznine/federated-aircraft-health-monitoring/README.md

-# Federated Learning for Aircraft Engine Fault Detection and RUL Prediction
+# Federated Learning for Aircraft Engine Health Monitoring Using C-MAPSS

 ---